0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 ---

-## Why I Want to be a Reverse Engineer and You Should Too
+## Why I Want to be a Reverse Engineer and Maybe You Should Too

 ---
 #### Tricksy values: